sharwell/developer.rackspace.com/src/docs/cloud-block-storage/getting-started/samples/update_volume.rst

 .. code-block:: csharp

-  // This API call is not implemented in the .NET SDK
+  // Not currently supported by this SDK

 .. code-block:: java